bladecoder/blade-ink-rs/README.md

 }
 ```

-The `bink` library support all the **Ink** language features, including threads, multi-flows, variable set/get from code, variable observing, external functions, tags on choices, etc. Examples of uses of all these features can be found in the `lib/tests` folder.
+The `bladeink` library support all the **Ink** language features, including threads, multi-flows, variable set/get from code, variable observing, external functions, tags on choices, etc. Examples of uses of all these features can be found in the `lib/tests` folder.

 ## Running Ink stories with *binkplayer*